slegetank/WorkHelper/README.md

 ## setup.sh<a id="orgheadline1"></a>

 Fast way to setup all these helpers.
+Currently, it consists of these steps:

+-   iTerm && oh-my-zsh
+-   Homebrew
+-   PyPi
+-   Other Helper Scripts

 ## z.sh<a id="orgheadline2"></a>